Effective Gaussian Management for High-fidelity Scene Reconstruction: Approach

-\textbf{Task-decoupled Pruning.} The scene is represented by a Gaussian set $ \mathcal{G} = (\mathcal{G}^{m}, \mathcal{G}^{c}, \mathcal{G}^{n}) $ after the separate operation.
-In addition to pruning the essentially transparent Gaussian, we further perform the contribution pruning operation for more efficient rendering.
-Similarly to methods \cite{hanson2025pup, fan2024lightgaussian}, for all pixels $ \mathbf{U}$ in which a Gaussian $ \mathbf{g}_{i} $ participates, the contribution is obtained by accumulating its weights.
-The specific implementation is as follows.
+After initialization and Gaussian separate operation, the scene is represented as a mixed Gaussian set $ \mathcal{G} = (\mathcal{G}^{m}, \mathcal{G}^{c}, \mathcal{G}^{n}) $.
+In addition to pruning the essentially transparent Gaussian, we further follow prior works \cite{hanson2025pup, fan2024lightgaussian} to estimate the contribution of a Gaussian $\mathbf{g}$ by averaging its accumulated weights over all pixels $\mathbf{U}$ in which it participates:

-where $ \alpha_{i}^{u} $ and $ \mathbf{T}_{i}^{u} $ mean alpha and transmittance of Gaussian $ \mathbf{g}_{i} $ when rendering the pixel $ \mathbf{u} $. $ \mathbf{w}_{i} $ means the contribution of $ \mathbf{g}_{i} $ on a single image and we take the average of all images as the final result to prune the Gaussian.
-However, misalignment of task-specific attributes degrades its performance.
-A Gaussian with a single task-specific attribute leads to an ambiguous prune operation.
-Therefore, we sort Gaussian by the contribution of appearance $ (\mathcal{G}_{c}) $ and geometry $ (\mathcal{G}_{n}) $, then prune the last $ \tau_{c} \% $ Gaussians after a certain iteration, respectively.
-Compared with coupled prune operation in previous works \cite{Dai2024GaussianSurfels, fan2024lightgaussian}, we can only prune the Gaussian involved in the appearance reconstruction without affecting the geometry results and vice versa.